by ProcureDeskLast Updated : Nov-20-2020

-Cost savings should be reported in the following categories
+Procurement should report cost savings in the following categories

-Every company has an Opex budget to run the operations and a Capex budget to invest in the assets to drive future growth of the revenue.
+Every Company has an Opex budget to run the operations and a Capex budget to invest in the assets to drive future revenue growth.

-A simple way to track cost saving is to create a procurement savings tracker which is a simple tracker to maintain your savings, and in that, you can mark savings as Opex or Capex.
+A simple way to track cost savings is to create a procurement savings tracker, which is a simple tracker to maintain your savings, and in that, you can mark savings as Opex or Capex.

 So cost savings is ($100,000- $95,000) $5000 and not $20,000 ($115,000-$95,000)

-You are always measuring against the budget.
+You continuously measure against the budget.
 The reason you do it this way is so that the finance team can adjust the budgets accordingly.

-Capex costs savings is savings delivered against the various projects in the capital plan.
+Capex cost savings is savings delivered against the various projects in the capital plan.

-As you might already know, Opex savings impacts EBITDA and cash flow but Capex savings only impact the cash flow.
+As you might already know, Opex savings impact EBITDA and cash flow, but Capex savings only impact the cash flow.
 So Opex savings delivered by your team is helping to drive better EBITDA margins.

 In our view, cost avoidance is equally important as cost savings.
-Cost savings is considered as soft savings because it is avoidance of cost and not reduction in cost.
+Cost avoidance is considered soft savings because it is the avoidance of cost and not a price reduction.

-Let’s take an example – Marketing wants to implement a new initiative for driving more leads and it is going to cost $100,000 based on the initial quotes from the vendors.
+For example, Marketing wants to implement a new initiative for driving more leads, and it is going to cost $100,000 based on the initial quotes from the vendors.

 There is no budget allocated to the project, but with your involvement, you brought the cost down to $50,000.
 Would you consider $50,000 as cost savings or cost avoidance?

-If you look purely from a finance perspective, it is cost avoidance because there is no pre-allocated budget for this project.
-However, if procurement was not involved, probably the cost would have been $100,000 or a little bit less.
+If you look purely from a financial perspective, it is cost avoidance because there is no pre-allocated budget for this project.
+However, if Procurement was not involved, probably the cost would have been $100,000 or a little bit less.

 So even though you are not considering this as cost savings from a finance perspective, it is still an important contribution from the procurement team

-As per Ardent partners, every new dollar that is placed under the management of the procurement department, the average enterprise realizes a benefit of between 6% and 12 % during the first contract period.
+As per Ardent partners, for every new dollar placed under the procurement department’s management, the average enterprise realizes a benefit of between 6% and 12 % during the first contract period.

 Contract compliance is a measure of the effectiveness of your purchasing process.